ControlCplusControlV/Foundry-Yulp/README.md

 forge init --template https://github.com/ControlCplusControlV/Foundry-Yulp yulp_project_name
 ```

 Now you are all set up and ready to go!
-Below is a quick example of how to set up, deploy and test Yulp contracts.
+Below is a quick example of how to set up, deploy and test Yul+ contracts.

 <br>